 Vanny You1*, Chhorvann Chhea2

-1. Laboratory Quality Management System (LQMS, NIPH; 2.
-National Institute of Public Health
+1. Laboratory Quality Management System (LQMS), NIPH; 2.
+The National Institute of Public Health

 Laboratory Quality Management System (LQMS) training program was implemented in Cambodia in 2011 under the coordination of National Institute of Public Health (NIPH) and the Bureau of Medical Laboratory Services (BMLS), Hospital Department, Ministry of Health.
 LQMS training program has been contextualized from a program called “Strengthening Laboratory Management Towards Accreditation” (SLMTA) which intended to improve the quality management in clinical laboratories.
 This study aims to evaluate the effectiveness of the LQMS training program in 24 laboratories in public hospitals in Cambodia between 2011 and 2020.

 Quality of the laboratory was assessed in percentage point using assessment tool which consists of twelve quality principles based on ISO 15189 requirements.
 The effectiveness of LQMS program was evaluated by comparing the assessment score (percentage point) before and after participating in LQMS program (using paired t-test) and between laboratories with and without LQMS training (using t-test).
 Linear regression was used to identify factors associated with the quality improvement of the LQMS group.